cbcrg/nf-phdcourse21/README.md

 The script `script4.nf` adds the `quantification` process.

-In this script note as the `index_ch` channel, declared as output in the `index` process, is now used as a channel in the input section.  #TODO
+Note that the workflow concatenates both processes by channeling the `index` output into the `quantification` process.

-Also note as the second input is declared as a `tuple` composed by two elements: the `pair_id` and the `reads` in order to match the structure of the items emitted by the `read_pairs_ch` channel.
+Also note that the second input of the `quantification` process is declared as a `tuple` composed by two elements: the `pair_id` and the `reads` in order to match the structure of the items emitted by the `read_pairs_ch` channel.